dalet-oss/vfs-azure/README.md

 This project is built using Travis CI.
 [![Build Status](https://travis-ci.com/dalet-oss/vfs-azure.svg?branch=master)](https://travis-ci.com/dalet-oss/vfs-azure)

-Published artifacts are available on JCenter as `com.dalet:vfs-azure`.
+Published artifacts are available on Maven Central as `com.github.dalet-oss:vfs-azure`.

 For the latest version, see https://github.com/dalet-oss/vfs-azure/releases.